dcaoyuan/nbscala/README.md

 **Q**: How to navigate sbt project's dependency sources.

 **A**: From version 1.6.3, this plugin supported to open ivy's sources jar.
-You may need to have sbt download the dependency's sources, please see http://www.scala-sbt.org/0.13.1/docs/Detailed-Topics/Library-Management.html#download-sources
+You may need to have sbt download the dependency's sources, please see http://www.scala-sbt.org/0.13.1/docs/Detailed-Topics/Library-Management.html#download-sources.
+Hint: run "updateClassifiers"

 **Q**: I got: